Felix Stransky

 Felix Stranky (26 May 1871 – 22 October 1950) was an Austrian banker and Holocaust survivor.
+He was deputy Director of the Nö.
+Escompte-Ges until his retirement in 1932.
+As a jew he was persecuted by the Nazis and was sent to the Theresienstadt Ghetto during World War II.
+He survived and returned to Vienna after the war where he became vice president of the Konzerthaus, Vienna.
+He owned an extensive art collection.

 Early life

-Stransky was born in Brno, Moravia (Brno, Czech Republic), 26 May 1871 and died in Vienna, Oct.
-22, 1950.
+Stransky was born in Brno, Moravia (Brno, Czech Republic) on 26 May 1871; he died in Vienna on 22 October 1950.

-He was the son of the Brno factory owner Moritz, brother of Siegmund Stransky and Dr. Erwin Stransky (b.
-Vienna, July 3, 1877; d.
-Vienna Jan.
-26, 1962), who made a name for himself as a psychiatrist from the school of Wagner-Jaureg.
+He was the son of the Brno factory owner Moritz, brother of Siegmund Stransky and Dr. Erwin Stransky (born in Vienna on 3 July 1877; died there on 26 January 1962), who made a name for himself as a psychiatrist from the school of Wagner-Jaureg.

 In 1900 Stranskly married the Russian-born violin virtuoso Rosa Hochmann.
 They separated in 1908.
 After training as a banker, Stransky worked initially in England, Romania and Germany.
 In 1898/99 he came to St. Petersburg as an authorized signatory of the Wawelberg banking house and in early 1901 accepted a position as director of the Swiss Bank Corporation in Zurich.
 Bankver. in Zurich..

 1905 Deputy Director of the Nö.
 Escompte-Ges. in Vienna, he advanced to become one of the three board directors in 1906 and remained in this position until his retirement in 1932.
 As a result of the close connection between banking and industry, Stransky sat on numerous corporate boards, including as president of the Austrian Josef Inwald AG Vienna, the glass factories and refineries Josef Inwald AG Prague, as vice president of the First Austrian Glanzstoff-Fabriks AG St. Pölten, the Zentral Gas- und Elektrizitäts AG Budapest and the Austrian Brown Boveri-Werke AG.
 He was active as a supervisory board member in more than 40 other companies.
 His outstanding position in Austrian banking and economics before 1938 is also reflected in his functions as First Vice President of the Vienna Stock Exchange Chamber, Vice President of the Association of Austrian Banks and Bankers and of the Vienna Trade Fair, and President of the Association of the Vienna Trade Academy.